Staying in a Traditional Santana House

 The traditional Santana houses are basic but clean and comfortable

-Where are the Traditional Santana Houses Located?
+Location of the Traditional Santana Houses

 They’re not signposted and can be easily missed, as we found out.
 Keep your eyes peeled for a narrow road on the right leading to a car park for “Un Caminho para todos.
 Queimadas – Pico das Pedras” and the entrance to the houses is opposite this on the left.